 - you have gone bankrupt and the debt should have been wiped out by that, or the debt was included in a DRO or an IVA;

 - the debt is statute-barred so the claimant can’t go to court about it because it is so old, see Questions about Statute-Barred Debt for more information;

 If you don’t recognise the debt or you don’t agree you owe the money or you have a counterclaim, or you have some other possible defence you must complete the Defence Form (N9B) and say why you are disputing the debt.

 The words you use matter here.
 Although it may be possible to add other reasons later in your defence, it is simpler to try to list all the possible reasons you have now.
 Don’t just put what you think is your “best reason”, if there are several reasons to defend the case, list them all.

-National Debtline have a good factsheet on Disputing a debt.
-Read that, but unless you are very confident, I suggest that you then phone National Debtline on 0808 808 4000 and ask for their help.
+National Debtline has a good factsheet on Disputing a debt.
+Read that, but unless you are very confident, I suggest that you call National Debtline on 0808 808 4000 and ask for help.
 You can also post about your case on the Legal Beagles forum.

 You need to send the Defence Form back within 14 days.
 Send the paper form to the court, and send it recorded delivery and keep a copy.
 Or, if the claim was made using an online service, you can respond online.